QubesOS/qubes-doc/CopyPaste.md

 Shortcut Configuration
 ----------------------

-The copy/paste shortcut is configurable in:
+The copy/paste shortcuts are configurable in:

 ``` {.wiki}
 /etc/qubes/guid.conf